omkarmoghe/Songbird/README.md

 ## Building
 You will need to create a Twitter app and use the dev console to generate auth keys/tokens for your app. https://apps.twitter.com/

-Add the following keys to your `secrets.py` file:
+Next, create a file called `secrets.py` and add the following keys to the file:
 ```python
 CONSUMER_KEY = 'your'
 CONSUMER_SECRET = 'keys'